 This should be a grand party and a wonderful way to start your Holiday celebrations.

 Theme of the Month - Members only

-Please ensure you email your images to Kevin by 5pm the Friday before the meeting.
-For example, June's Storytelling images should be emailed by 5pm July 8th.
+Please ensure you email your images to Kevin by 5pm Friday November 4th.

 Many local and regional photo opportunities are listed on the Event Calendar, highlighted in light brown.
 Upcoming SCVPA member activities are listed here and on the Event Calendar.